Hurricane preparedness: Expert guidance on flooding, power outages and more

 A massive hurricane, Milton, is barreling toward Florida just two weeks after Helene made landfall and devastated a swath of the southeastern U.S. — and the Atlantic hurricane season isn't over yet.

 Get ahead of the next storm with these emergency preparedness tips.
-Click on each link below to jump to the full story — or keep scrolling for quick guidance on each topic.
+Click on each link below to jump to quick guidance on each topic.

 — How to prepare for a hurricane